LinardosPaschopoulos/ArrayWithUniqueValues/README.md

-This program creates a three dimentional array with a unique value in each cell.
+This program creates a three dimensional array with a unique value in each cell.